 1-2 tbsps powdered sugar (or more) for a sweeter cream filling

-Note: the awesome pastry recipe is from Publican Quality Bread!
+Note: this awesome pastry recipe is from Publican Quality Bread!